Orecchiette with Spinach and Feta is another one of those simple, 15 minutes to the table, delicious dinners.

 Orecchiette is a distinctive Puglian type of pasta shaped roughly like small ears, which begs the name (orecchio, ear, orecchiette, little ears).
-They’re about 3/4 of an inch across, slightly domed, and their centers are thinner than their rims, a characteristic that gives them an interesting texture, soft in the middle and more chewy on the outside edge.
-I think they work perfectly in this dish because the inside curve holds the sauce, cheese and added chopped olives, sun-dried tomatoes, and capers inside so you can enjoy the flavors with each bite.
+They're about ¾ of an inch across, slightly domed, and their centers are thinner than their rims, a characteristic that gives them an interesting texture, soft in the middle, and chewier on the outside edge.
+I think they work perfectly in this dish because the inside curve holds the sauce, cheese, and added chopped olives, sun-dried tomatoes, and capers inside so you can enjoy the flavors with each bite.

 I think the best substitution for orecchiette would be medium shells.